nivekithan/slate-devtools/slate-devtools/README.md

 The project is in super early life of its development as a result I still didnt implement any animations, visual feedback is not good enough, its not responsive, styling can be improved a lot, `RenderHistory` does not provide a lot of useful information and it is filled with unnecessary information.

-I am working fixing these as soon as possible
+I am working on fixing these as soon as possible